jonbnewman/use-prompt/README.md

 ): [RenderedPrompt, ShowPrompt, IsVisible, ClearPrompt]
 ```

-See the full [API Details page](https://useprompt.jonbnewman.dev/api) for more information.
+See the [API Details page](https://useprompt.jonbnewman.dev/api) for more information.

 ## Basic example